-Table 77: Building Asset Resilience to Climate Change PROJECT PROJECT DESCRIPTION CLIMATE CHANGE IMPACT BUILD RESILIENCE IN NEW WORKS Rain Gauges Monitoring Program Operate a rain gauge network in the City of Hamilton.
+Table 77: Building Asset Resilience to Climate Change PROJECT PROJECT DESCRIPTION CLIMATE CHANGE IMPACT Rain Gauges Monitoring Program Operate a rain gauge network in the City of Hamilton.
 Rosedale Neighborhood Flood Protection Works EA study for the control of surface water flows to mitigate basement flooding in the Rosedale Neighborhood.
 Stormwater Management Pond Retrofits Condition assessment and analysis on the operating performance of four existing SWM ponds which will quantify operating performance and recommend enhancements.
-Rain Barrels Rain-barrel sale; encourage use of rain barrels through outreach program Significant wet weather events which are increasing due to Downspout Disconnection Program Downspout Disconnection Program - This pilot program was implemented as an effort to provide some immediate relief against flooding basements during major rain storms for selected volunteer homes climate change will cause sewers to overflow more often into natural watercourse and increase risk of basement flooding.
-Stormwater Computer Models Development of Stormwater Computer Models - A robust and calibrated computer model can predict the location within a collection system where the capacity will be exceeded when modelling increased rain fall events To improve Hamilton's climate resiliency by decreasing our vulnerability to extreme weather, minimizing future damages, take advantage of opportunities, and better recover from Bioretention Swales Integrate bio retention swales into new roadway/boulevard construction future damages.
-LID Solutions in Parks Storm Water Management - included some LID solutions in parks.
+Significant wet weather events which are increasing climate change will cause sewers to overflow more into natural watercourse and increase risk of basem flooding.
+Rain Barrels Rain-barrel sale; encourage use of rain barrels through outreach program Downspout Disconnection Program Downspout Disconnection Program - This pilot program was implemented as an effort to provide some immediate relief against flooding basements during major rain storms for selected volunteer homes Stormwater Computer Models Development of Stormwater Computer Models - A robust and calibrated computer model can predict the location within a collection system where the capacity will be exceeded when modelling increased rain fall events Bioretention Swales Integrate bio retention swales into new roadway/boulevard construction LID Solutions in Parks Storm Water Management - included some LID solutions in parks.
 Beach Strip SW Pump Station Environmental Assessment to Identify Preferred Flood Mitigating Solutions for Beach neighbourhood flooding and elevated Lake Ontario water levels.
-Eroquency and extent of floods is increasing due to higher Backflow Device Installation Installation of new backflow devices in the city's sewer system, which are designed to prevent lake and harbour water from entering sewers during extreme storms, and therefore lessen basement flooding Frequency and extent of floods is increasing due to higher Lake Ontario water levels, driven in part by climate change Stormwater Funding Restructuring Report presented to Council which proposed to restructure the funding mechanism to separate the stormwater rate from water rate.
-Increased wet weather events and higher lake levels means that stormwater will become a larger part of City budget and must be budgeted accordingly.
+Frequency and extent of floods is increasing due to h Lake Ontario water levels, driven in part by climate c Backflow Device Installation Installation of new backflow devices in the city's sewer system, which are designed to prevent lake and harbour water from entering sewers during extreme storms, and therefore lessen basement flooding Stormwater Funding Restructuring Report presented to Council which proposed to restructure the funding mechanism to separate the stormwater rate from water rate.
+Increased wet weather events and higher lake levels means that stormwater will become a larger part of 0 budget and must be budgeted accordingly.